otrack/jnvm-tutorial/README.md

 getIntegerField(long offset)
 ````

-Add then an implementation of `inc()` using the accessors.
-Correct the code of the constructor to use the setter.
+Change the implementation of `inc()` and of the constructor to use the accessors.

 6. To complete `OffHeapSimple`, we add the code below: